Pierreslag/adventure/README.md

 ## Testing
 Ive tested this project with:
 - [Python Linter](https://pep8ci.herokuapp.com/) validation test.
 - Input testing numbers and letters.
-A/a and B/a.
+A/a and B/b only works.
 - Storyline testing.
 ## Deployment

 ## Credits
+- Special thanks to [Code Institute](https://codeinstitute.net/) for their support and guidance.